-Career Services is located in the McKinstry Library Building at the Lincoln Campus, just across the lobby from the library entrance.
+Career Services is located in Dooley Hall, Room 106 at the Lincoln Campus, just across the lobby from the library entrance.
 At the Normal campus, just stop by the Front Desk in the Academic Building and our staff there will connect you with the Career Services Office.

-Students and alumni may also contact the Career Services Office via phone at 309-268-4315 or visit the office online at https://careerservices.lincolncollege.edu for more information.
+Students and alumni may also contact the Career Services Office via phone at 309-268-4315 or visit the office online at https://lincolncollege.edu/academics/resources/career-services/overview for more information.